-International applicants who possess degrees from colleges or universities other than Gallaudet--and have never previously attended Gallaudet but want to get an additional degree at Gallaudet--should follow procedures in the Applicants Seeking a 2nd Degree section.
+International applicants who possess degrees from colleges or universities other than Gallaudet--and have never previously attended Gallaudet but want to get an additional degree at Gallaudet--should follow procedures in the Applicants Seeking a 2nd Degree (p.
+19) section.

-International hearing applicants may apply as non-degree students through the ISSP; however, they cannot be admitted into Gallaudet's undergraduate programs as degree-seeking students.
+International hearing applicants may apply as nondegree or degree-seeking students through the ISSP.